-PSY 3000 [Honors Seminar, 3 credits] in the spring semester of the Junior year in which students begin their research project in collaboration with a faculty advisor and explore contemporary issues in the science of psychology in class.
-The Honors Seminar is limited to students officially enrolled in the honors program and is kept small so as to insure opportunity for lively discussion and exchange of ideas.
+PSY 3000 [Honors Seminar I, 3 credits] in the spring semester of the Junior year in which students begin their research project in collaboration with a faculty advisor and explore contemporary issues in the science of psychology in class.
+The Honors seminar is limited to students officially enrolled in the honors program and is kept small so as to insure opportunity for lively discussion and exchange of ideas.

-To facilitate completion of the program, students work out a contract early in their first semester that provides a plan or overview for the educational experiences that will be part of their honors program.
 Our intent is to model the honors program very closely after the kinds of experiences usually reserved for graduate study.
 Students who have completed the program typically report that it was an invaluable preparation for their later graduate study; indeed many report that it was the highlight of their education at UCCS.
-Through the recommendation of the faculty of the Psychology Department, the successful honor student's degree diploma will bear the citation "With High Distinction in Psychology."For individuals planning to graduate in December, the sequence can be completed in two semesters, with faculty approval.
+Through the recommendation of the faculty of the Psychology Department, the successful honor student's degree diploma will bear the citation "With High Distinction in Psychology."